 All potentially hazardous biological materials must be packaged to withstand leakage of contents, shocks, temperature, pressure changes and other conditions that can occur during ordinary handling in transportation.
 Please refer to Appendix A for vendors that supply certified packaging for biological materials.
-When ordering, specify what category of material you will be shipping: Infectious substances, category A or Biological substances, category B, Dry Ice, etc. Different categories have slightly different packaging requirements as specified in the IATA Packaging Instructions, but all follow the basic triple packaging requirements (Appendix C).
+When ordering, specify what category of material you will be shipping: Infectious substance, Category A or Biological substance, Category B, Dry Ice, etc. Different categories have slightly different packaging requirements as specified in the IATA Packaging Instructions, but all follow the basic triple packaging requirements (Appendix C).

-1. Infectious Substances, Category A:
+1. Infectious Substance, Category A